26903/IT-Portfolio/README.md

 # SQLQuery.png
 Shows the OrderDetails records where the quantity is over 20 sorted by ProductID.
 # MyHTML.png
-Shows the Code and Result for a website
+Shows the Code and Result I created for a website